asimwe1/rust_chatapp/site/guide/4-requests.md

 succeeds, it will be `Some(User)`.

-For guards that may fail (and not just forward), the `Result<T, E>` guard allows retrieving the error type `E` on failure.
+For guards that may fail (and not just forward), the `Result<T, E>` guard allows retrieving the error type `E` on error.
 As an example, when the [`mtls::Certificate`] type fails, it reports the reason in an [`mtls::Error`] type.
 The value can be retrieved in a handler by using a `Result<Certificate, Error>` guard: